Slack Guide for Hipchat users

 Any member can upload files to your workspace and only signed-in members can view them.

 In Slack, guests only have access to certain channels, not your entire workspace.
 They can either be a Multi-Channel or Single-Channel Guest.
 Learn more about inviting and managing guests.

 Invite new members to join your workspace (send an email, create an invite link, or allow email signup for certain domains), and control who can send invitations.

 When a link is shared in your workspace, other members will see a preview of the web page in Slack.
 You can’t turn off link previews entirely, but you can turn them off for certain URLs and domains.

 Message and file retention policies

-Slack keeps all your messages and files for the lifetime of your workspace by default.
-If you like, you can have them deleted after a set amount of time by setting a custom retention policy.
+By default, Slack keeps all your messages and files for the lifetime of your workspace.
+If you’d like, you can have them deleted after a set amount of time by setting a custom retention policy.

-Workspace administration in Slack means you can manage a whole host of things: workspace customisation, members, access and security, billing, plus data and exports.
+Workspace administration in Slack means you can manage a whole suite of things: workspace customization, members, access and security, billing, plus data and exports.